kyrick/godot-boids-acceleration-structure/README.md

 The Crow scene script variables:
 * View distance - distance to view flock for each Boid
-* Avoid distance - the distance at which a void will try to avoid another boid
+* Avoid distance - the distance at which a boid will try to avoid another boid
 * Max Speed - the maximum speed of the boid
 * Force - There is a seperate force for each vector: cohesion, separation, alignment and mouse follow.
 Try playing with them :)